syslink-sh/OHNISHJ/README.md

 ## About

-The OHNISHJ Translator is a browser-based tool that encodes ASCII text into a special format using the letters J, O, H, and N. Each letter's case (uppercase or lowercase) represents binary bits, creating a unique text representation.
+The OHNISHJ Translator is a browser-based tool that encodes text using a word scrambling algorithm.
+It rearranges sentences by moving the subject to the end and scrambling individual words.

 ## Features

 - **Encode** - Convert plain text to OHNISHJ format
 - **Decode** - Convert OHNISHJ text back to plain text
-- **Real-time Processing** - Instant encoding and decoding

 ## How It Works

 The OHNISHJ encoding system works by:

-1. Converting each character to 7-bit ASCII binary
+1. Scrambling each word by moving the first letter to the end
-2. Padding to 8 bits
-3. Splitting into 4-bit chunks
-4. Mapping each chunk to the word "john" where:
-   - Uppercase letter = 1
-   - Lowercase letter = 0
+2. Identifying the sentence split point (typically at the main verb)
+3. Rearranging the sentence by moving the subject to the end
+4. Placing a `>` marker between the verb/object and the subject

 **Example:**
-- Input: `Hi`
+- Input: `The cat jumps`
-- Binary: `1001000` (H) + `1101001` (i)
-- Encoded: `JOHn john jOHN joHn`
+- Word scrambling: `heT atc umpsj`
+- Sentence rearrangement: `umpsj> heT atc`
+- Result: The verb/object comes first, followed by `>`, then the subject

 ## Getting Started
 Simply open `index.html` in a web browser.
 No installation or build process required.